-Procurement is a key enabler across all the above Council's priorities.
+Procurement is a key enabler across all the above Council priorities.

-The aims are what the Council want to achieve, and the outcomes are the positive changes we are working towards for the benefit of our communities.
+The aims are what the Council wants to achieve, and the outcomes are the positive changes we are working towards for the benefit of our communities.

-- Transforming our council to provide the foundations for staff to deliver outstanding customer service and performance. - Growing our economy - Strengthening our communities (includes being on track to become net zero by 2030). - Developing our infrastructure.
+- Transforming our council to provide the foundations for staff to deliver outstanding customer service and performance. - Growing our economy (includes being on track to become net zero by 2030). - Strengthening our communities. - Developing our infrastructure.